 The main con regarding silicone breast implants is that it is impossible to detect when they rupture without an ultrasound or an MRI.
 Because silicone implants

 For that reason, the FDA recommends magnetic resonance imaging scans (MRIs) three years after implant placement and every two years thereafter.
-This scan likely won’t be covered by insurance for elective breast augmentation making silicone possibly more expensive long-term.
+This scan likely won’t be covered by insurance for elective breast augmentation patients, making silicone possibly more expensive long-term.
 However, screening alternatives to MRI like ultrasound are becoming more mainstream.

 Questions and Answers about Breast Augmentation with Implants